LEADING OFF: All-Star Futures Game at Dodger Stadium

 Justin Verlander wraps up a dominant first half in his return from Tommy John surgery when he starts at home for Houston against the A's.

-Verlander (11-3, 2.00 ERA) tries to become the first pitcher in the majors this season with 12 wins.
+Verlander (11-3, 2.00 ERA) tries to become the first pitcher in the majors with 12 wins.
 He's won three straight starts, allowing just two earned runs in 21 innings.

 SEE YOU SOON?